AnzeMarinko/Civilizacije/README.md

 Python 3 is needed for running.
 We recommend using virtual environment.
-Then we install all required libraries and generate data (It could take about 30 minutes) using terminal:
+Then install all required libraries and generate data (it takes about 30 minutes) using terminal:
 ```
 pip install -r requirements.txt